ComplexityGarage/ExemplaryProject4/README.md

 # ExemplaryProject 4  (Title of the project)
 # Authors
-- Author 1
+- Hanna Nowak
-- Author 2
+- Mikołaj Pocheć
 # Description of the project
 Text here...
 # Science and tech used